ericholtz/Brogue/README.md

 (https://en.wikipedia.org/wiki/Rogue_(video_game))

 ## Game Details ##
-Rogue is a single player Roguelike Dungeon Crawler game.
+BRogue is a single player Roguelike Dungeon Crawler game.
+It operates on a turn-based combat system with a dynamic item system and several fleshed out enemy types.
-You have a 2D grid that the player and all objects sit upon, called a tile_map.
-On this grid you have things like walls, monsters, traps, items, and the player.
+BRogue is not a 1-1 recreation of the original Rogue, it is more like a loose homage to a classic.
+It has instead gained its own unique flair from our group as development has continued.
 The goal of the game is to get as deep in the dungeon as possible.
+The dungeon is populated by many dangerous monsters, and deceptive magic.
+Gather as much gold as you can while you try to stay alive!

 ## Installation ##
 - Install the latest version of Godot